All Episodes

 Mr. Snerdley, tell me if you've heard this one.

-That Merrill Marilyn Mosby purposely overcharged the black cops so that they would be exonerated, but properly charged the white cops so that they would be convicted.
+That Marilyn Mosby purposely overcharged the black cops so that they would be exonerated, but properly charged the white cops so that they would be convicted.

 She's not that smart.

-I'm sorry, folks, she isn't that smart, and none of the people working with her, they might be that devious.
+And none of the people working with her, they might be that devious.

-At some point we have to be realistic here.
+At some point, we have to be realistic here.

-Marilyn Mosby just isn't that uh isn't that smart.
+Marilyn Mosby just isn't that smart.

-And in this poll, there was something that they didn't make a big bunch of hay about, which is somewhat interesting, and that is that a majority of people in this country favor the religious rights of business owners triumphing.
+And in this poll, there was something that they didn't make a big bunch of hay about, which is somewhat interesting.

 Oh, the Pam Geller story.